ablodge/JapaneseMorphy/README.md

 # JapaneseMorph
-A Deep Learning Mophological Analyzer for Japanese
+A Deep Learning Mophological Analyser for Japanese